***** - Classic

 The hit collaboration with Prince from Romance 1600; this definitely is live and less synthesized than the studio recording, though it sounds like there are some recorded electronic drums in the mix; guitarist Stef Burns seems to be lipsyncing to a prerecorded track of Prince’s vocals at the beginning, but he gets a guitar solo in this performance.

-In the repeat version, this is the first musical performance; an introduction with Chevy Chase sneezing before introducing her appears to be edited in from dress rehearsal.
+Rerun alterations: Remixed audio.
+Moved to first performance in rerun; an introduction with Chevy Chase sneezing before introducing her is edited in from dress rehearsal.

 SKETCH: CRAIG SUNDBERG, IDIOT SAVANT